Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-We introduce additional metrics for the ranking system to assist the evaluation of the ML and DL models.
-To assess the predicted rankings for each coverage level, we use the Spearman's rank correlation coefficient.
-This measures the relationship between the predicted and ground-truth rankings, with values ranging from $-1$ to 1, representing a perfect match at the upper end.
-Moreover, we compute the Mean Absolute Error (MAE) for each coverage level, treating each level as a separate regression task.
-To maintain simplicity, we include the details about MAE in our supplementary materials.
+Regarding performance metrics, we utilize a range of metrics to assess the quality of the segmented images on the test set (prior to generalization tests in the deployment set) in order to evaluate the models after training.
+The employed metrics, including accuracy \cite{salazar2022cloud}, alarm ratios \cite{giuffrida2020cloudscout, pitonak2022cloudsatnet}, precision \cite{salazar2022cloud,spiller2022wildfire}, recall and F-1 score \cite{salazar2022cloud, spiller2022wildfire}, are frequent in the field of on-board segmentation for satellite spectral missions, enabling direct comparisons.
+However, our primary focus is on average pixel-level accuracy, a widely used metric for evaluating segmentation models.
+Unlike overall accuracy, this average metric is particularly convenient for imbalanced test sets, providing a more realistic assessment.
+Furthermore, we concentrate on the false alarm ratios for each individual class.
+Moreover, to evaluate the predicted rankings for each coverage level, we use the Spearman's rank correlation coefficient, following the literature \cite{salazar2022cloud}.
+This coefficient measures the relationship between the predicted and ground-truth rankings, with values ranging from -1 to 1, representing a perfect match at the upper end.
+To maintain a focused analysis, we employ these concrete metrics to compare model performance.
+However, we note that in our supplementary material, we also provide additional metrics such as the precision, recall, F1 score, overall accuracy, and the Mean Absolute Error (MAE) for each coverage level, treating each level similar to a regression task.